crim-ca/weaver/docs/source/package.rst

 preferable to provide the ``minOccurs`` and ``maxOccurs`` in the :term:`WPS` context, and let `Weaver` infer the ``array`` and/or ``"null"`` type requirements automatically.
 Also, because of all implied parameters in this situation to specify the similar details, it is important to avoid providing contradicting specifications as `Weaver` will have trouble guessing the intended result when merging specifications.
-If unambiguous guess can be made, :term:`CWL` will be employed as the overruling definition to resolve erroneous mismatches (as for any other corresponding fields).
+If an ambiguous guess is made, :term:`CWL` will be employed as the overruling definition to resolve erroneous mismatches (as for any other corresponding fields).

 .. warning::
     Parameters ``minOccurs`` and ``maxOccurs`` are not permitted for outputs in the :term:`WPS` context.
 Native